UXNGBA

 LIBGBA += $(LIBGBA_DIR)/lib/libmm.a

-If everything is properly installed, you should be able to run make
+If everything is properly installed, you should be able to run make to compile the program into a uxngba.gba rom.
+If you have mgba-qt installed, you can test it with: make run.

-make run ROM_SRC=roms/noodle.rom
+make run UXN_ROM=roms/noodle.rom

 Configuration